grimsi/gamelinker/README.md

 * This script will allow you to automatically mute players on your [TTT](http://ttt.badking.net/)-Server in Teamspeak³ thus prevent ghosting.*

 This particular version is still in beta Stage!
-A fully functional version can be found in the "master" branch (although this version uses a clientside script).

 # Installation: